DrSh4dow/RN-challenge-ftf/README.md

 - Unit tests
 - Date of creation in a relative format (e.g. “1 day ago”)
-- Ability to sort the posts list (“top”, “new”, “hot” or “controversial”)
 - Data caching

 ## Notes:

-- You can use [expo-cli](https://expo.io/learn) to bootstrap your app but **we highly recommend** using [React Native bare](https://reactnative.dev/docs/environment-setup).
-Keep in mind that the app must be easily executable.
+- feel free to use an online emulation environment like [snack expo](https://snack.expo.dev/@aboutreact/online-emulator-by-aboutreact?session_id=snack-session-izmjLQumT)
-- Send us your code in a github repo.
+- Send us your code either in a GitHub Repository, zip file with the project, or any other way you feel comfortable with.

 Good luck!